drshahizan/special-topic-data-engineering/materials/notes/mod4.md

 ## Why is Data Scraping important?
 Data Scraping provides businesses, researchers, and individuals with a powerful tool to `collect and analyze large amounts of data` quickly and efficiently.
 By `automating repetitive tasks`, data scraping can help businesses save time and money, while also providing valuable insights that can improve decision-making.

+1. Business intelligence: Data scraping can help businesses gather valuable information about competitors, customers, and market trends.
+This information can be used to develop new products and services, optimize marketing strategies, and improve business operations.

+2. Research: Data scraping can be used in academic research to collect large amounts of data for analysis.
+This can help researchers identify patterns, trends, and correlations that can be used to draw meaningful conclusions.

+3. Automation: Data scraping can automate repetitive tasks, such as gathering data from websites, which can save time and reduce the risk of errors.
+This can be especially useful in industries that rely on large amounts of data, such as finance, healthcare, and e-commerce.

+4. Price monitoring: Data scraping can be used to monitor prices of products and services in real-time.
+This can help businesses adjust their prices to remain competitive, and also provide consumers with up-to-date pricing information.

+5. Job market analysis: Data scraping can be used to collect job postings from various sources, such as job boards and company websites.
+This information can be used to analyze job market trends, identify skill gaps, and provide insights to job seekers.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.